School – It’s All About Bob

 As far as I could tell, everyone knew.
 Bob wasn’t very slick in his methods of torment.
 I had rocks thrown at my head at the bus stop.
 Names like “fatso,” “four eyes,” “fireball,” “ugly” occurred about as often as I was within 18 feet of him.
 And he didn’t whisper.
 If he had to pass something to me, he would act nauseated.
 If he passed me in the hall I would get tripped or kicked or at least have some really hilarious insult thrown my way.

-Or maybe the declaration that he’d rather miss the dance festival altogether than have to dance with me.
+Or maybe it was the declaration that he’d rather miss the dance festival altogether than have to dance with me.
 (How in the world could the teacher have paired us up out of 100+ kids?)
 Then, when he didn’t show up and I had to sit on the curb, partnerless, during the festival we’d rehearsed two months for, he told everyone his family went on vacation that week just to prevent him from having the absolute humiliation of having to touch my hand during the Virginia Reel.

 You know, stuff like that.
 For seven years straight.
 Until we got to junior high and the school was big enough that I could avoid him a good deal of the time during the week if I planned a careful, convoluted path to class and as long as I was careful on the walk home.